SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 ## Output Control

-These arguments control the output behavior the solvers.
+These arguments control the output behavior of the solvers.
 It defaults to maximum output to give the best interactive user experience, but can be reduced all the way to only saving the solution at the final timepoint.
 All of these options can be mixed and matched.
-For example, the combination
+For example, the combination:

 ```julia
 saveat=[0:1/4:1],save_timeseries=false,dense=false